 The Basic Allowance for Housing (BAH) is based on geographic duty location, pay grade, and dependency status.
-The intent of BAH is to provide uniformed service members accurate and equitable housing compensation based on housing costs in local civilian housing markets, and is payable when government quarters are not provided.
+The intent of BAH is to provide uniformed service members housing compensation based on housing costs based on the local market.
+BAH is only payable when government quarters are not provided.

-Each year the BAH tables are released between December 15 and January 1.
+Each year the BAH tables are released in December.

 The overall average military BAH rates across the country typically increased an average of 2.8% between 2019 and 2020.
 BAH rates are based on the combination of local costs for rent and utilities for various housing types.
 Any fluctuation of one or more of those factors in a given location will affect BAH rates for that location.
 Find your BAH Rates on the DoD's website.

 Any active duty service members who see a drop in BAH for their locality will have their BAH protected, thanks to "individual rate protection," which was adopted by Congress over a decade ago.
 Individual rate protection prevents the decrease of a BAH rate as long as the status of a servicemember remains unchanged.
 That means if you don't transfer to another unit, your BAH won't decrease, it can only increase.

 After a congressionally mandated change, BAH rates were slowly reduced over time to sit at 5% below actual housing costs.
 That process was finished in 2019, when the nearly one million troops who receive BAH will absorb between $68 and $148 monthly. of their housing costs monthly.
 Rates will continue to sit at 95% of actual cost going forward.

 Related: How Is BAH Calculated?